biraj-pickcel/docker-iso-setup/README.md

 - Also to avoid the confusion & know whether you're in our host system or inside the docker system, you can look at the prompt.
 First check out this image
   ![Screenshot](images/host-vs-container.png)

-  As you can see, host system (left half) will show current directory like
+  As you can see, host system's prompt (left half) will show current directory like

   ```
   root@biraj-pc:/.pickcel# pwd